 Lawnmower & Hedge Trimmer - Lawnmowers come in all shapes and sizes depending on your requirements.
 For a small lawn, a hand push or hover mower would be sufficient however for medium and large lawns power mowers come into their own.
 If you have hedges hand shears may be sufficient for clipping small hedges but power trimmers make lighter work.
 Make sure the trimmer is strong enough for the job in mind, some cheaper models are only for soft growth and will not be strong enough if used for remotely heavy duty work.

-For a full range of the gardening tools we supply visit the Tools & Accessories section.
+For a full range of the gardening tools we supply visit the Garden Tools section.